 If you’re following a hoard of individuals (or brands) on Twitter, your feed could become one huge clutter of information.
 You’ll possibly lose track of important stuff in this chaos.
-But you can simplify your social life by creating topic, interest or influencer-based Twitter lists.
+Fortunately, you can use Twitter tips and tricks like topic-wise lists to can simplify your social life by creating topic, interest or influencer-based Twitter lists.

 - To get started with the process, click on your profile icon at the top right and “select the Lists option” from the drop-down menu.